Call Us for a Free Consultation

 How Long Does a Misdemeanor Stay on Your Record?

 Without legal action, a misdemeanor conviction remains on your record indefinitely.
 However, Nevada law provides a path to seal most misdemeanor records, which limits public access and improves your chances of moving forward.
+The waiting period depends on the specific charge:

-Corrected Sealing Timelines Under Nevada Law:
+Sealing Timelines Under Nevada Law

-• DUI Misdemeanors: Eligible for sealing seven years after case closure.
+• DUI misdemeanors: Eligible for sealing seven years after case closure.

 The Record-Sealing Process in Nevada